Satanaelcode/DarkClient/README.md

 # DarkClient

-:A modified Meteor client
+A modified Meteor client for Hacking.

+## Features

+1. 10+ Modules
+3. Open source
+5. Active development

+### credits
-:By Sheesha, Eugaming, Nxy, and Paraph
+By Sheesha, Eugaming, Nxy, and Paraph